Govrn-HQ/white-paper/f-technological-building-blocks.md

 Decentralized Autonomous Organizations (DAOs) present one of the most interesting opportunities on how to update politics and governance.
 First, a technical definition: [A DAO is a group organized around a mission that coordinates through a shared set of rules enforced on a blockchain](https://linda.mirror.xyz/Vh8K4leCGEO06_qSGx-vS5lvgUqhqkCz9ut81WwCP2o).

 In simple terms, it allows for any number of individuals to coordinate and work together without needing a centralized or institutions body.
-It allows for individuals who believe in a similar idea or outcome, to work together transparently and independently, without having to be beholden to structures that might have come about previously.
+It allows for individuals who believe in a similar idea or outcome, to work together transparently and independently, without having to be beholden to structures that might have  previously existed.

 Additionally, since the rules of participation are enforced by the platform (the blockchain), they are able to operate in a trustless manner.
 A trustless manner means that since all the rules are programmatically enforced, you don’t have to “trust” that the other person will be a “good actor”.
 To even participate in the DAO, they are forced to be a good actor.
 This is important because it creates a way for people who have never met who might live completely different lives to actually trust each other and work together.
 The trustless state creates a web of trust that didn’t used to exist.